RamprasadDamodar/new_project/readme.md

 - Use persistent storage where needed.
 - Use best security practices
 - Automate deployment with Kubernetes manifests or Helm
-- Include clear documentation for your setup
+- Include clear documentation for your setupw

 ## InfraStore has 4 endpoints which is exposed with REST API: